moj-analytical-services/user-guidance/source/documentation/airflow.md

 pip freeze > requirements.txt
 ```

-You can also use conda, packrat, renv or other package management tools to capture the dependencies required by your pipeline.
+You can also use conda, packrat, renv or other package management tools to capture the dependencies required by your code.
 If using one of these tools, you will need to update the `Dockerfile` to install required packages correctly.

 ### (4) Push your changes to GitHub